Skip to content

 Funding Journalism: A Guide to Philanthropic Support for Canadian Media

-This resource provides practical tools for Canadian media interested in exploring philanthropy as a revenue source
+This resource provides practical tools for Canadian media interested in exploring philanthropy as a revenue source.

 Funding Journalism: A Guide for Canadian Philanthropy